StartADAM/bluemarz/docs/Examples.md

 ```

 It´s the same basic example with the addition of a file.
 To add a file to a Session you need to:
 - create a SessionFile, specifying a URL from where to retrieve the file and a file_name to be used.
-Local files cannot be added in current version.
+Local files cannot be added in the current version.
 - add the file to the Session by calling session.add_file() method.

 ## Using 2 Agents in a Session (sequencial agentic flow)

-In this example, 2 Agents are used in sequence, under the same Session.
+In this example, 2 Agents are used in sequence, within the same Session.
-The example follows the same structure as in Basic Example.
+The example follows the same structure as the Basic Example.

 ```
 async def many_agents_example():